-To test the SOI algorithm, the measurement procedure considered the total band from 2.4 GHz to 2.5 GHz subdivided in 1000 portions of 100 kHz.
+To test the spectrum opportunity identification algorithm, the measurement procedure considered the total band from 2.4 GHz to 2.5 GHz subdivided in 1000 portions of 100 kHz.
 Energy detection sensing was performed for each portion during 100 ms. The threshold to detect that a portion is available is set using the following procedure: (i) the USRP antenna was replaced with a matched load (i.e., a 50 ohm resistor); (ii) the Cumulative Distribution Function (CDF) of the thermal noise was calculated; (iii) a threshold between thermal noise and signal energy was selected considering a false alarm probability equal to 1%.
-In the considered test scenario, two WiFi access points transmitting at 2.412 GHz and 2.432 GHz were present.

-Figure 5 presents the obtained spectrum opportunity indexes for all the 1000 portions of 100 kHz averaged during a 10 minutes period.
-It can be observed that the spectrum portions in the ISM channel occupied by the WiFi access points have a spectrum opportunity index equal to 0%.
-In turn, there are three groups of consecutive 100 kHz blocks with a high opportunistic index value (i.e. greater than 80%).
+Fig. 5 presents the obtained SOI for all the 1000 portions of 100 kHz averaged during a 10 minutes period.
+It can be observed that: (i) the spectrum portions in the ISM channels occupied by AP5 and AP6 at 2.412 GHz and 2.432 GHz, have a SOI equal to 0%; (ii) there are three groups of consecutive 100 kHz blocks with a high opportunistic index value (i.e. greater than 80%).
 As a result, the spectrum blocks provided by the algorithm are those indicated in Table I, considering that the maximum number of portions of a block has been set to P{max} =290.
 Correspondingly, the available set of portions between 2442 to 2500 MHz with a total of 58 MHz has been split into 2 blocks.